AICC/CMI-5_Spec_Current/cmi5_runtime.md

 In either case, the AU MUST be launched by the LMS with a URL having query string launch parameters as defined in this section.
-The launch parameters MUST be name/value pairs in a query string appended to the URL that launches the learning activity.
+The launch parameters MUST be name/value pairs in a query string appended to the URL that launches the AU.

-If the learning activity’s URL requires a query string for other purposes, then the names MUST NOT collide with named parameters defined below.
+If the AU’s URL requires a query string for other purposes, then the names MUST NOT collide with named parameters defined below.

 The order of the name/value pairs is not significant.
 AU’s MUST have the ability to